Faculty learning communities

 effective “deep learning” that encourages and supports faculty to investigate,

 attempt, assess, and adopt new methods of teaching.
-Join a faculty learning community to gain
+Consider joining a faculty learning community, memberships are now open.